art-institute-of-chicago/data-service-archive/README.md

 composer install

 # Start a feature branch
-git flow start feature yourinitials-good-description-issuenumberifapplicable
+git checkout -b feature/good-short-description

 # ... make some changes, commit your code

 # Push your branch to GitHub
-git push origin yourinitials-good-description-issuenumberifapplicable
+git push origin feature/good-short-description
 ```

 Then on github.com, create a Pull Request to merge your changes into our
 `develop` branch.

 This project is released with a Contributor Code of Conduct.
 By participating in
 this project you agree to abide by its [terms](CODE_OF_CONDUCT.md).

 We also welcome bug reports and questions under GitHub's [Issues](issues).